Influenza - Flu Treatment in San Diego

-Everything You Need to Know About Flu San Diego
+Everything You Need to Know About Flu Treatment in San Diego

 Influenza infections are normally caused by airborne transmission.
 It is imperative that you know about the causes of flu as this will play a significant role in safeguarding yourself from contracting the disease and its related symptoms.
 You should realize that there’s a big difference between the flu and a common cold.
 While a cold occurs due to 100 different viruses, the flu is occasioned by only one virus – the influenza virus.